aiidateam/aiida-common-workflows/docs/source/workflows/base/relax.rst

   The quantity is passed as the spin polarization in units of electrons, meaning the difference between spin up and spin down electrons for the site.
   This also corresponds to the magnetization of the site in Bohr magnetons (μB).
   The default for this input is the Python value None and, in case of calculations with spin, the None value signals that the implementation should automatically decide an appropriate default initial magnetization.
-  The implementation of such choice is code-dependent and described in the supplementary material of the manuscript (doi)
+  The implementation of such choice is code-dependent and described in the supplementary material of the `S. P. Huber et al., npj Comput.
+Mater.
+7, 136 (2021)`_.

 .. _relax-ref-wc: